 Think about the program you would like to get feedback on – who are the key staff influencing the design and management of the program and who should input on the design process?
 Program coordinator Senior management Monitoring and evaluation staff Donor Implementing partner

-Ground Truth recommends asking closed questions with answers on a 1-5 scale as the best way to track changes over time.
+We recommends asking closed questions with answers on a 0-10 scale as the best way to track changes over time (Ground Truth, another organization whose work is featured here, uses closed 1-5 scale questions, which is fine too).
 In addition, multiple choice or open-ended questions can be used sparingly for added detail.
 You will get a chance for more qualitative data later in the process.

 To get a good sense of the way affected people experience aid and to understand what lies behind their perceptions, we recommend developing your questions around the following four areas: